In association with hhdlstudycirclemontreal.org

 FB TW IN

-How do you relate to the notion that truth is in the realm of the heart?
-Can you share a personal story of a time you felt truth through an absence of conflict, a lightness that required no defense and offered no offense?
-What helps you welcome a relationship with truth?
+How do you relate to the notion that truth is in vastness beyond all forms and formulations?
+Can you share a personal story of a time you felt this vastness?
+What helps you be alive in the search?

 Add A Reflection